chepark/java-simulator/README.md

-# Supermarket Simulator Project - Metropolia University OOP course
+# Supermarket Simulator Project - Metropolia University OOP course project

 This Supermarket Simulator is a Java-based application utilizing JavaFX for the graphical interface and MySQL for database management.
 The project employs multithreading techniques and leverages the Poisson distribution for simulating